What Support Clerks Do

 A support clerk is primarily in charge of performing administrative support tasks in an office, making the daily workflow easier.
 Their responsibilities typically include preparing and processing documentation, answering and forwarding calls, handling correspondence, disseminating and organizing files, and running errands as needed.
 They may also update databases, maintaining records of all transactions.
 Furthermore, as a support clerk, it is essential to maintain an active communication line with staff, coordinating to ensure efficient and smooth workplace operations.

 While the salaries between these two careers can be different, they do share some of the same responsibilities.
-Employees in both office associates and support clerks positions are skilled in customer service, patients, and data entry.
+Employees in both receptionists and support clerks positions are skilled in patients, customer service, and data entry.

 What Are The Duties Of a Clerk?